Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 5. `AllowSubscriptionsFrom<T>`: If the `origin` that sent the message is contained in `T`, it allows the execution of the message if it contains only a `SubscribeVersion` or `UnsubscribeVersion` instruction.

+Notes:

-Notes: To meet our example usecase, we only need the relay to have free execution.
+To meet our example use case, we only need the relay to have free execution.
 Hence using `AllowUnpaidExecutionFrom` should be enough.

 ---